tinaba96/ePlant/Eplant/tutorial.md

 ### API

+> [!IMPORTANT]
-It is not the smartest approach, but please use the browser's Developer Console and poke around ePlant2 to find the BAR APIs that you need to call.
+> It is not the smartest approach, but please use the browser's Developer Console and poke around ePlant2 to find the BAR APIs that you need to call.